Graduate House COVID-19 Frequently Asked Questions and Updates

 Usually JobFocus sessions are held in a face-to-face group forum.

 These meetings are free and are made available to all residents.
+Please contact reception should you want to book in.

 If you are looking for work in Victoria, you can register your details on the Working for Victoria website to access new work opportunities.
 This initiative is part of the Economic Survival Package designed to connect workers with opportunities that will help our community and contribute to Victoria’s ability to respond to the pandemic.
 International students who are legally allowed to work in Victoria are also eligible to register for this program.